uberhacker/drupal-deploy/README.txt

  2) Launch terminal
  3) cd /path/to/project/directory
  4) git clone https://user@site/project/repo.git (eg. git clone https://username@bitbucket.org/my-project.git)
+    or install Drupal manually instead of cloning a git repo
  5) Launch Acquia Dev Desktop
  6) Click the + sign in the lower left corner
  7) Choose Import local Drupal site...
- 8) Click Change... and browse to /path/to/project/directory/my-project (where my-project is Drupal root of the cloned repo above)
+ 8) Click Change... and browse to /path/to/project/directory/my-project (where my-project is Drupal root as installed in step 4 above)
  9) Under Use PHP:, select the appropriate PHP version
 10) Verify the New database name: is correct
 11) Click OK